 Main point: Public officials must keep the public both safe and calm.

-The danger is when reassurance, not safety, becomes the goal.
+The danger is when election officials' goal is reassurance, not safety.

 Yesterday’s Wisconsin Elections Commission (WEC) meeting was packed with more cameras than I’d ever seen there.
 A few days earlier, the federal Department of Homeland Security announced that Russian-government backed hackers had tested the security of Wisconsin’s online voter registration system.
 They hadn’t gotten in.
 The ‘attack’ was, the computer experts say, like jiggling a locked door knob.